wwbustb/fmz-docs/doc/_build/html/_sources/code_Instruction/Market API.rst.txt

         "Time":1530241857399
     }

-A useful JavaScript example for using depth:
+A useful JavaScript example by using depth:

 .. code-block:: JavaScript